univention/univention-corporate-server/doc/changelog/index.rst

   too often while waiting for the service principal name to appear in the Samba/AD SAM directory, possibly causing additional delay. (:uv:bug:`57027`).

-* When stopping the samba processes, a process could remain e.g. bound to port 135, causing problems for samba restarts.
+* When stopping the Samba processes, a process could remain e.g. bound to port 135, causing problems for Samba restarts.
 The script stopping the processes has been made more robust (:uv:bug:`56914`).

 .. _changelog-win-s4c: